top of page

 All the Same (2021)

-limited vinyl and tapes
+limited vinyl & tapes

 Max opens the record with an unlikely invitation: “I’ll just wait in this burning building,” he sings as the track builds, “It’s all the same to me and you.”
 Care to join him?